MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-spf-2019.md

     - Install IIS with the following features: PowerShell: Install-WindowsFeature Web-Server, Web-WebServer, Web-Common-Http, Web-Default-Doc, Web-Dir-Browsing, Web-Http-Errors, Web-Static-Content, Web-Health, Web-Http-Logging, Web-Request-Monitor, Web-Http-Tracing, Web-Performance, Web-Stat-Compression, Web-Security, Web-Filtering, Web-Basic-Auth, Web-Windows-Auth, Web-App-Dev, Web-Net-Ext45, Web-Asp-Net45, Web-ISAPI-Ext, Web-ISAPI-Filter, Web-Mgmt-Tools, Web-Mgmt-Console, Web-Scripting-Tools, NET-Framework-45-ASPNET, NET-WCF-HTTP-Activation45, ManagementOdata, WAS, WAS-Process-Model, WAS-Config-APIs.
     - Install [WCF Data Services 5.0 for OData V3](https://www.microsoft.com/download/details.aspx?id=29306).
     - Install [ASP.NET MVC 4](https://www.microsoft.com/download/details.aspx?id=30683).
-3. Install the latest Windows updates on the VM.
+4. Install the latest Windows updates on the VM.
-4. Restart the VM to make sure there are no pending reboots.
+5. Restart the VM to make sure there are no pending reboots.
+   >[!NOTE]
-5. Don't join the VM to a domain.
+   > Don't join the VM to a domain.

-### Remove the earlier version of SPF
+### Remove SPF 2016/1801/1807

 1. Uninstall the VMM admin console on the SPF machine.
 2. Uninstall the SPF Web Component on the SPF machine.
 3. Rename the machine.
 For example, from **SERVER-SPF-01** to **SERVER-SPF-OLD**.

-### Set up the SPF 2019 machine
+### Set up the SPF 2019 computer

-1. Rename the VM you set up to the original name of the SPF  machine, so from **SERVER-SPF-UPGRADE** to **SERVER-SPF-01**.
+1. Rename the VM  you set up.
+Use the original name of the SPF computer.
+So change the VM name from **SERVER-SPF-UPGRADE** to **SERVER-SPF-01**.
 2. Join the VM to the domain.
 3. Install the [VMM console](https://docs.microsoft.com/system-center/vmm/install-console?view=sc-vmm-1801).For a core installation you can install from the [command line](https://docs.microsoft.com/system-center/vmm/install-console?view=sc-vmm-2016#install-the-console-from-the-command-prompt), or set up from the user interface and change to Core later.
 4. Install [SPF 2019](https://docs.microsoft.com/system-center/spf/deploy-spf?view=sc-spf-1801), using the existing SQL Server database name during setup.